 - 310.1 Procedure.
 Conditional uses are approved by the Code Enforcement Officer if the conditions described in this section are met.
-Conditional uses are numbered in the use table (Section 308), for which the corresponding conditions apply. - 310.2 School, under 35 students.
+Conditional uses in the Use Table (Section 308) are numbered to show which corresponding conditions apply. - 310.2 School, under 35 students.
 Use is conditional on meeting the following restrictions on traffic, noise and appearance.
 Must have buffer of green space, 200 feet from structures to property line.
 Fewer than 75 student, visitor and staff vehicles per day (peak, not average.)
 ARR, WITE - 310.3 Multifamily dwelling.
 Use is conditional on meeting the following restrictions on traffic, noise and appearance.
 Must have buffer of green space, screening by fence or vegetation; 200 feet from structures to property line.
 Exterior lighting does not spill over to neighboring properties.
 Provide two parking spaces per unit.
-Appearance shall not detract from aesthetics of the neighborhood.
+Appearance of the property and parking shall not detract from aesthetics of the neighborhood.
 ARR - 310.4 Dwelling, multifamily or above retail or office space.
 The total building size shall be at least 2000 square feet of net usable space.
 No fewer than 2 off-street parking spaces must be provided for each dwelling unit.
-The appearance of the property shall not detract from the visual aesthetic of the neighborhood.
+The appearance of the property and parking shall not detract from the visual aesthetic of the neighborhood.
 HR, LR - 310.5 Mobile home.
 All mobile homes shall be on a permanent foundation slab on compacted gravel, with anchors or tie-downs capable of securing the stability of the mobile home.
 All mobile homes shall be provided with skirting to screen the space between the mobile home and the ground.
 Such skirting shall be installed within 90 days of occupancy and shall be of a material that shall provide a finished exterior appearance.
-Mobile homes not on a pad or foundation, or unoccupied for more than 12 continuous months, must be disposed of off site.
+Mobile homes not on a pad or foundation, or unoccupied for more than 12 continuous months, must be disposed of offsite.

 For agricultural farmworker housing on farms in the Seneca County Agricultural District, no permanent foundation is necessary, but must be removed if not occupied for three years.
-If more than two mobile homes are used for farmworker housing, the Planning

-Board shall review the placement to assure bona fide agricultural use, and placement that avoids off-premises impact.
+If more than two mobile homes are used for farmworker housing, the Planning Board shall review the placement to assure bona fide agricultural use, and placement that avoids off-premises impact.